kang-minhyuk/mof-electronic-structure/README.md

 - `data/metadata/`
   Data source information, IDs, provenance, and mapping files.

-See `data/README.md` (to be created) for instructions on how to obtain and prepare data.
+See `data/README.md` for instructions on how to obtain and prepare data.

 ---